uc-cdis/arborist/docs/username.md

 - Username is specified and it is in Arborist's database: return user's policies + anonymous and logged-in policies.
 - Username is specified but it is not in Arborist's database: return anonymous and logged-in policies.
 - No username can be found: return the anonymous policies.

+>Background: Originally `auth/mapping` only took the username from a query parameter.
+Then the revproxy needed to expose the endpoint so that Windmill could hit it.
+But we couldn't allow users to hit `auth/mapping` with arbitrary usernames.
+So the revproxy does not forward any query parameters, and we added the JWT fallback in Arborist.

 ## GET user/{username} and GET user/{username}/... endpoints